How to Grow Lilies

 How to plant and care for Lilies

-Lilies do best in a sunny spot, or in dappled shade planted in with well-drained soil.
+Lilies grow and flower best in a sunny spot, or in dappled shade planted in with well-drained soil.

-Plant Lily bulbs in the autumn from September to November, to a depth three times the bulb size around 10 /15cms deep.
+The most inexpensive way is to plant Lily as bulbs.
+Growing lilies is possible either in the border or containers.
+Lily bulbs are usually planted in the autumn from September to November and to a depth three times the bulb size around 10 /15cms deep.
 If you miss the Autumn planting, lilies can also be planted in the spring up around the end of March/early April.
 For best effect, plant lilies in groups of 3 or 5.
 Lilies do not do as well on heavy soil, especially if you are leaving them in the ground all winter.
-To prevent the bulb from rotting over winter, add grit to improve drainage.
+If your garden has heavy/clay/soil or suffers from winter wet it is better to plant Lilies in a container.
 As with all bulbs, the flat end with embryo roots goes downwards and the pointy end at the top.

 Some lilies prefer acid soil, and some alkaline the plant label should help.
 Broadly, of the most popular varieties, L. Regale prefers neutral or acid, Oriental Lilies are not fussy and Turkscap will tolerate most with a preference to neutral to alkaline.